Texas City refinery explosion: The refinery

 The refinery was established in 1933 by Pan American Refining Corporation.
 Pan American merged with Standard Oil of Indiana in 1954 to form Amoco.
 BP acquired the refinery as part of its merger with Amoco in 1999.
-As of January 2005, it was the second largest oil refinery out of 23 in Texas (behind Baytown Refinery), and the fourth overall out of 142 in the United States in terms of operating capacity, which was 475000 oilbbl per stream day.
+By January 2005, it was the second largest oil refinery out of 23 in Texas (behind Baytown Refinery), and the fourth overall out of 142 in the United States in terms of operating capacity, which was 475000 oilbbl per stream day.
 (Note: The refinery is often quoted to have been the third largest at the time of the accident.
 This is true if the Hovensa refinery in the United States Virgin Islands is not included in the count.)
 At the time of the accident it was one of three refineries in Texas City, the other two belonging to Marathon Petroleum and Valero Energy.
 The refinery was also one of five BP refineries in the U.S. and BP’s largest worldwide.
 It could produce around 10 million gallons (38 million L) of gasoline per day, or about 2.5% of the entire volume sold in the United States.
 It also produced jet fuels, diesel fuels, as well as chemical feed stocks.
 Its 1200 acre site was covered by 29 oil refining units and four chemical units.
 It employed around 1,800 BP workers.
 At the time of the accident, about 800 contractors were onsite to support turnaround works.

 At the time of the 1999 merger, the plant was losing money, but BP was extremely successful in turning the tide.
 In fact, the complex had performed at an all-time record profitability in 2004, with over $1 billion in profit, "more than any other refinery in the BP system" in the words of business unit leader and complex manager Don Parus.
 By early 2005 the refinery was making profits of around $100 million on a monthly basis.